vlandham/captain_z/out/captain_z.md

 Feathers?

 Feathers were the treasure of Castle Island?
-Captain Z's heart sank.
 Certainly this was some trick.
 Some terribly unfunny joke.

 The sounds of laughing and talking in the tunnel outside the cave made the hair on the back of her neck stand up.